-The accompanying consolidated financial statements have been prepared using the historical cost basis, except for investment properties and financial assets measured at fair value through other comprehensive income.
+The accompanying consolidated financial statements have been prepared using the historical cost basis, except for investment properties.
 The consolidated financial statements are presented in Philippine Peso (P), which is the functional currency of the Parent Company and of all the investee companies.
 All amounts are rounded off to the nearest P, except when otherwise indicated.